Souleymeine/Souleymeine/README.md

 # 👋 Hey not Vsauce, @Souleymeine here.
+(How did you get here?)
 ### Socially awkward French dude who likes history, photography, running, languages, memes and programming.

 - I'm currently *trying* to build a website which will contain all of my activities, projects, etc. My autobiography for short.
 - Fun fact : **Souleymeine** is my name, not a pseudo.
-It stands for the correct pronounciation of "Souleymane", in arabic "**سُلَيْمَان**".
-May be hard to pronounce for english natives x')
+It stands for the correct pronounciation of "Souleymane", in Arabic "**سُلَيْمَان**".
+May be hard to pronounce for english natives though.
 - I try to be productive as much as I can, but I've got a lot of difficulties those time.
 I'll be more active as the year passes.
 I'll keep you up to date (someone ever comes here).

 ## Medias :